MrMoneyDeveloper/FrankTheLocalLLM/README.md

 ./run_all.sh
 ```

-The script sequentially builds the .NET console app, installs Python dependencies, launches the FastAPI API and serves the Vue.js front-end.
+The script sequentially builds the .NET console app, installs Python dependencies, launches the FastAPI API and serves the Vue.js front-end on port 8080.
 Use `./run_logged.sh` to run the same process with output logged to `run.log`.
 The backend server stops automatically when you exit the HTTP server.
-On Windows you can run the commands from `run_all.sh` in PowerShell or use
-WSL to execute the script directly.
-Running them in order ensures all
-dependencies are restored.
+On Windows run the commands from `run_all.sh` one by one in PowerShell (first `cd vue`, then `python -m http.server 8080`) or execute the script in WSL.
+Running them in order ensures all dependencies are restored.

 Background tasks that summarize entries can be started separately using